colinhauch/card-lookup-mcp-server-authless/MCP_Server_Guide.md

   - `name` (string): Card name to search for
   - `fuzzy` (boolean, optional): Enable fuzzy matching for misspellings (default: false)
 - Returns: Complete card data in JSON format including all Scryfall properties

+### 4. `card-collection`
+- Look up multiple specific cards by name in a single request
+- Parameters:
+  - `cardNames` (array of strings): Array of card names to lookup (maximum 75 cards)
+- Returns: Formatted summary showing found cards with details and any cards that weren't found
+- Example: `["Lightning Bolt", "Counterspell", "Giant Growth"]`

 ## How to Use